 Examples of surgical procedures used to treat brain tumors include:

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-The doctor may choose to deliver the drugs into cerebrospinal fluid.
+The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 Rehabilitation therapy is important to help regain lost skills or learn new ones.
 Rehabilitation therapy includes: